knottwill/sesame-finetune/blog.md

 ![Cover](media/cover.png)

-Sesame AI recently stirred up a lot hype with their open source ultra-realistic [conversational speech model (CSM)](https://www.sesame.com/research/crossing_the_uncanny_valley_of_voice#demo), but they did not open source their training code and it only comes in a handful of english voices.
-This blog will teach you how to finetune it on new languages and voices.
+Sesame AI has stirred up a huge amount of hype with their open source and ultra-realistic [conversational speech model (CSM)](https://www.sesame.com/research/crossing_the_uncanny_valley_of_voice#demo).
+Unfortunately, they did not open source their training code and the model only comes with a handful of English voices.
+This blog will teach you how to finetune this model on any new langauge or voice you would like!

-Specifically, you will learn:
+In this blogpost, I will cover:
 - How the model works.
 - How to prepare a finetuning dataset.
 - How to sweep finetuning hyperparameters (using Optuna).
 - How to actually finetune the model.

-If you don't care about any of the technical details and want to jump straight into finetuning on your own datasets, please clone the accompanying [GitHub repo](https://github.com/knottwill/sesame-finetune.git) and follow the `README.md`.
+If you're not fussed with the technical details, and would like to jump straight into finetuning on your own datasets, you can do this by cloning the accompanying [GitHub repo](https://github.com/knottwill/sesame-finetune.git).
 You will only need the following 3 commands:

 ```bash
 # Pre-tokenize data (for efficient training)